mlcourses/lab-5-blog-post-group2_cs281-1/post.md

 We began by constructing a Finite State Machine (FSM) using a state transition diagram.
-The FSM depicts the various states the circuit can be in and the transitions between them based on the input bits. <br>
+The FSM depicts the various states the circuit can be in and the transitions between them based on the input bits.
+The machine starts in the S0 state.
+It is then fed either a 1 or a 0.
+If it recieves a 1, it moves onto the next state, if its a zero, then it stays in the initial state.
+The goal of the machine is to create a binary number divisible by 3. <br>

 <br><img width="700" height="500" src="lab53.jpeg">